esh/latte/README.markdown

 * rapid REPL, just save and refresh your browser
 * simple HTML templating - write the dynamic bits in JavaScript
 * java interop comes free
+* deployable on the google app engine or as a servlet!
 * no crazy magic, it's simple

 #Dependencies